Infant Sibling Study Team

 Meghan Miller, Ph.D.

-Meghan Miller is a licensed psychologist and postdoctoral fellow at the MIND Institute.
+Meghan Miller is a licensed psychologist and a assistant professor at the MIND Institute.
 She received her Ph.D. in Clinical Psychology from the University of California, Berkeley and her B.A. in Psychology from San Diego State University.
 Her current research focuses on identifying shared and distinct early signs of ADHD and ASD among infants at familial risk for these conditions.
 She is an examiner on the Infant Sibling Study and leads the project focused on infants at heightened risk for developing ADHD.

 Erika Solis is a Junior Specialist with the Infant Sibling Study at the MIND Institute.
 She received her Bachelor of Science in Neurobiology, Physiology and Behavior with a minor in Psychology from the University of California, Davis.
 In 2011, she started as a research assistant driven by an interest in child development, particularly with aspects relevant to the atypical neurodevelopment observed in autism and other neurodevelopmental disorders.
 She aspires to pursue a career in the medical field concerned with childhood mental, physical, and emotional well-being.
 Her responsibilities include training and supervising our team of behavioral coders for the Phase III Synchrony Coding Project, as well as recruiting study participants and coordinating visits.